-odd–even rationing is a method of rationing in which access to some resource is restricted to half the population on any given day.
+odd–even formula is a method of rationing in which access to some resource is restricted to half the population on any given day.
 In a common example, private vehicles may be allowed to drive, park, or purchase gasoline on alternating days, according to whether the last digit in their license plate is even or odd.
-Similarly odd-even, during a drought, houses can be restricted from using water outdoors according to the parity of the house number.
+Similarly odd-even scheme, during a drought, houses can be restricted from using water outdoors according to the parity of the house number.

 Air pollution is the world’s deadliest environmental problem.
 It kills 7 million people each year, or one in eight deaths globally.
 4.3 million of these deaths are due to 2.8 billion people in the developing world who cook and keep warm inside their homes, by burning dung, firewood and coal – filling their living spaces with smoke and pollutants.
 Indoor air pollution from cooking and heating with open fires is equivalent to smoking two packets of cigarettes a day.

 How do we best address this problem?
 For outdoor air pollution, the problem is even more difficult.
 Globally, reaching the WHO’s targets for air pollution, through low-sulfur diesel and car filters is too expensive relative to the benefit.
 In the focus area of air pollution, the best target is: .

 Health reasons: pollution has been linked to numerous types of illnesses such as strokes, heart issues and breathing problems.

 Global warming: air pollution is responsible for global warming.
 This phenomena leads to the gradual but persistent increase of the temperature of our planet.
 It has already started affecting entire ecosystems, and unless it is stopped, it will melt the polar ice caps which will raise sea levels.
 This will cause flooding in coastal cities such as New York and London.

 Ozone layer: air pollution causes the ozone layer to shrink, thus, reducing its ability to shield us from ultraviolet radiation.
 This not only causes skin cancer, but also damages wildlife and plants.